mocdaniel/k8s-primer/docs/network/services/loadbalancer.md

   <figcaption>LoadBalancer traffic, including different NAT-ing depending on the entered node (Click the image to zoom in)</figcaption>
 </figure>

 The figure above shows the traffic flow when accessing a `LoadBalancer` service.
 The traffic is routed through the **external load balancer** to one of the **nodes** in the cluster.
-The node then routes the traffic to the **service**.
-The service then routes the traffic to one of the **pods** in the service.
+The node then routes the traffic to the **service**, and the service routes the traffic to one of the **pods** in the service.

 Summing up, `LoadBalancer` extend the capabilities of `NodePort` services by providing a **single point of entry** to the cluster - the traffic flow stays the same, compared to a `NodePort` service.
 This makes them ideal for **exposing services to the outside world**.

 !!! info "Where's the lab?"
     As mentioned above, Kubernetes relies on the hosting cloud and the `cloud controller manager` to provision and configure the external load balancer.
-This means that we can't test `LoadBalancer` services in our lab environment without additional configuration that is be out of scope for this course.
+This means that we can't test `LoadBalancer` services in our lab environment without additional configuration that is beyond the scope of this course.

     If you're interested in this topic, I recommend looking at the [MetalLB](https://metallb.universe.tf/) project.
 It provides a software load balancer implementation that can be used in lab environments or on bare metal clusters.

+    Another option as of late is the [Cilium CNI](https://cilium.io) which supports the same mechanisms as MetalLB to provide load balancing functionality.